pegros/PEG_LIST/help/sfpegListCmp.md

 ### Simple SOQL Based DataTree Display Configuration

 In that example,the **sfpegListCmp** component is configured in _TreeGrid_ mode to display the set of Opportunities and Quotes related to an Account.
+From this component, the user may directly open a record by clicking on its name, edit it (via the standard edit layout in a popup) via the edit button icon or even directly change the quote synced with the opportunity via the sync button icon (available depending on the quote synch status).

 ![SOQL DataTree](/media/sfpegListDataTreeSOQL.png)

 The configuration of this component relies on a simple SOQL query with embedded subqueries (`Query Template`property);
 ```
-SELECT Name, Amount__c, StageStatus__c,
+SELECT Name, Amount__c, StageStatus__c, inactiveSync__c,
-(select Name, Amount__c, StageStatus__c, IsSyncing from Quotes)
+(select Name, Amount__c, StageStatus__c, IsSyncing, inactiveSync__c, OpportunityId from Quotes)
 FROM Opportunity
 WHERE AccountId = '{{{ID}}}'
 ```